ontio/ontology-wasm-cdt-rust/tutorial_en.md

 - `debug`：Used to print log information in contracts

-examples
+example
 ```
  console::debug("debug");
 ```

 4. contract
 - `ong`：Encapsulates related operations that call ong in the contract, such as transferring, checking balances, and so on.。
- - `allowance(from: &Address, to: &Address)` query allowance balance examples
+  - `allowance(from: &Address, to: &Address)` query allowance balance example
 ```
 use ostd::contract::ont;
 ont::allowance(from, to)
 ```
- - `approve(from: &Address, to: &Address, amount: U256)` one address approve another address transfer assets examples
+  - `approve(from: &Address, to: &Address, amount: U256)` one address approve another address transfer assets example
 ```
 use ostd::contract::ont;
 ont::approve(from, to, amount)
 ```
   - `balance_of` query balance

- examples
+ example
  ```
  use ostd::contract::ont;
  ong::balance_of(address)
  ```
   - `transfer`

-examples
+example
 ```
 let state = ont::State { from: from.clone(), to: to.clone(), amount: amount };
 ont::transfer(&[state])
 ```
   - `transfer_from`
-examples
+example
 ```
 ont::transfer_from(sender, from, to, amount)
 ```